 When you file a lawsuit against a large manufacturer of hernia mesh devices, that manufacturer will use its aggressive, well-resourced team of lawyers to fight your claims.
 Their lawyers have only the interests of the company in mind, and your lawsuit -- if successful -- harms those interests.
 So they will throw everything at you.

-Not only are these attorneys armed with resources and skill, they may have valid defenses.
+Not only are these attorneys armed with resources and skill, but they may also have valid defenses.
 These defenses include

 - You assumed the risk of the injury that resulted.
 Basically, you chose to accept hernia repair surgery with mesh products over sutures.
 As such, you assumed the risk.
 If you were well aware of all the risks involved in the application of mesh for your hernia repair, then the defendant has a likely defense.